 Essentially, it boiled down to having a more than competent play maker in the fullback position, being able to direct long cross-field passes towards the very physical Target Man playing uncharacteristically as the attacking right winger.
 For this Egil Olsen used a dynamic duo of the smart hardworking left back Stig Inge Bjørnebye and the mountain of a man Jostein Flo who easily bullied opposing rightbacks and wingers.
 When Jostein was not able to power the ball into the net himself then the knock downs and flick-on’s that inevitably resulted allowed his striker partner or the central midfielders to get into very dangerous positions, as Brazil found out to their dismay in 1998 World Cup.

 This historic video show just how beautiful Flo Pass football was at its heyday.
 The Brazilian defence has no time to react as the Norwegian offence surges forward.
-The beauty of recreating this in FM19 is in seeing how fast you can get the ball from your keeper to the opponent’s net with fewest possible touches.
+The beauty of recreating this in FM19 is in seeing how fast you can get the ball up the field.
+The fewer touches the better.
 A sort of Vertical anti-Tiki Taka which actually does not mean anti-football but rather the most efficient style of football.
 No time wasted on sideways and backward passes, as the whole team moves the ball forward with single-minded purpose.
 This style of football is hard to pull off as it requires mentally strong players with high off the ball and acceleration ready to arrive late in the penalty area and pounce on any knock downs from the WTM.
 So looking for players with high anticipation, teamwork and workrate is not only necessary for the Wide Target Man on your team but also the other attacking players whom he brings into play since they need to be able to coordinate attacks very well together.
 For this reason it might take a while before the tactic will start to mesh, but when it does you will start seeing some beautifully coordinated One Route plays like this.

 This is a typical play that I’ve been seeing quite regularly after 2 months of familiarising my players with the tactic.
 The attack takes the total of 4 passes from my sideline into the net.
 It starts with the direct free kick towards Herrera who is in the box to box midfielder role because I want to take advantage of his work rate and excellent playmaking skills without necessarily making him into a ball magnet.
 For this to work it is essential that the player you put here, not only has the required technical and mental ability but also correct Player Proffered Moves (PPMs such as Likes to switch ball to the other side, and Tries Long Passes and Killer Balls are all great).
 Incidentally Herrera does not have any of those PPM’s, but is a great technical passer, and the move succeeds as he seeks out Pogba right away with a long ball.
 Using a Target Man role will naturally tell other players to seek them out with long passes.
 For this to succeed it is important not to have any other ball-magnets, that is playmakers, before or in front of the WTM.
 He needs to be the soul attacking focus.
 While in other tactical systems such one-dimensional approach might be unwanted, especially when the team does not possess great passing talent, here it leads to goal.
 In turn Pogba (acting as my WTM due to injury to Lukaku) immediately flicks the ball to the onrushing Martial who hammers it into the net from pointblank range.